 Quartz countertops are showing up in the trendiest kitchens these days.
 But there’s a drawback to this new material – it’s expensive, even more so than its closest rival, granite.
-What makes the cost of quartz countertops so high and how can you save money?
+Before you start ordering quartz with your remodeling contractor, learn what makes the cost of quartz countertops so high and how can you save money?

 What Are Quartz Countertops?